-Dean of Student Affairs, Arlene Spencer at aspencer@fmcc.edu
+Chief Student Affairs Officer, Arlene Spencer at aspencer@fmcc.edu

-The Title IX Coordinator, Arlene Spencer at aspencer@fmcc.edu and Vice President for Administration and Finance, Chasity Hulsaver at chulsave@fmcc.edu are the individual(s) designated by the College to coordinate its efforts to comply with Title IX and Article 129-b of the New York State Education Law.
+The Title IX Coordinators, Human Resource Administrator, Jessica Berju at iberju@fmcc.edu designated by the College to coordinate its efforts to comply with Title IX and Article 129-b of the New York State Education Law.
 Questions or concerns regarding sexual harassment and misconduct may also be directed to the Public Safety Office, Deputy Davida Capece at dcapece@fmcc.edu.